Shu (kingdom)

 Shu (蜀 (蜀); Pinyin: Shǔ; former romanization: Shuh), also known as Ancient Shu (Gǔ Shǔ (古蜀, 古蜀)) in historiography, was an ancient kingdom in what is now Sichuan Province.
 It was based on the Chengdu Plain, in the western Sichuan basin with some extension northeast to the upper Han River valley.
 To the east was the Ba tribal confederation.
 Further east down the Han and Yangtze rivers was the State of Chu.
 To the north over the Qinling Mountains was the State of Qin.
 To the west and south were tribal peoples of little military power.

-This independent Shu state was conquered by the state of Qin in 316 BCE.
+This independent Shu state was conquered by the state of Qin in 316 BC.
 Recent archaeological discoveries at Sanxingdui and Jinsha thought to be sites of Shu culture indicate the presence of a unique civilization in this region before the Qin conquest.

 In subsequent periods of Chinese history the Sichuan area continued to be referred to as Shu after this ancient state, and later states founded in the same region were also called Shu.

 Sanxingdui culture

 Golden Sun Bird, believed to be a totem of the ancient Shu people.

 Bronze figure representing a high priest created by the inhabitants of Shu during the thirteenth or twelfth century BCE.

-Before 316 BCE, the Sichuan Basin was isolated from what was then a Bronze Age civilization that was centered in the Yellow River basin to the northeast.
+Before 316 BC, the Sichuan Basin was isolated from what was then a Bronze Age civilization that was centered in the Yellow River basin to the northeast.
 The discovery of Sanxingdui in 1987 was a major surprise since it indicated a major symbolic culture in Neolithic China that was previously unknown.
-Circa 2050–1250 BCE the site of Sanxingdui 40 km north of Chengdu appears to have been the center of a fairly extensive kingdom.
+Circa 2050–1250 BC the site of Sanxingdui 40 km north of Chengdu appears to have been the center of a fairly extensive kingdom.
 Objects found in two treasure pits are in a style distinct from objects found from further north.
 This culture is suggested by many archaeologists to be that of the Shu kingdom.

-Kingdom of Shu (10th century BCE – 316 BCE)
+Kingdom of Shu (10th century BC – 316 BC)

-There are very few mentions of Shu in early Chinese historical records until the 4th century BCE.
+There are very few mentions of Shu in early Chinese historical records until the 4th century BE.
 Although there are possible references to a "Shu" in Shang dynasty oracle bones inscriptions that indicate contact between Shu and Shang, it is not clear if the Shu mentioned refer to the kingdom in Sichuan or other different polities elsewhere.
-Shu was first mentioned in Shujing as one of the allies of King Wu of Zhou who helped defeat the Shang in 1046 BCE at the Battle of Muye.
+Shu was first mentioned in Shujing as one of the allies of King Wu of Zhou who helped defeat the Shang in 1046 BC at the Battle of Muye.
 However, shortly after Zhou's conquest, it was mentioned in Yizhoushu that a subordinate of King Wu led an expedition against Shu.
 After the battle of Muye, northern influences on Shu seem to have increased and then decreased while the Shu remained culturally distinct; archaeology suggests contacts with Shu in the late Shang and early Zhou period, but little evidence of influence from later Zhou.
-The expulsion of the Zhou from the Wei River valley in 771 BCE probably increased Shu's isolation.
+The expulsion of the Zhou from the Wei River valley in 771 BC probably increased Shu's isolation.